InfamousMusicify/FamousBros-Faithful-Venom/README.md

 I likely wont update this very much.
 Mostly during new minecraft releases to catch up with textures.  or when I update my datapack textures.

+Please report any issues in the github issues section!
+I will make an effort to fix any errors.

 Thank you for checking out the pack!

 Cheers